delving/x3ml/docs/x3ml-schema-mapping.md

 ## Conditions

-Whether or not the engine will continue to pursue the evaluation of a particular mapping or a link can depend on certain conditions are met.
-This is intended to allow mappings to be "activated" or not according to rules, and the rules are generally based on terminology usage in the source.
+Whether or not the engine will continue to pursue the creation of a particular target element can depend on whether certain conditions are met.

+This is intended to allow mappings to be "activated" or not as rules, and the rules are often based on terminology usage in the source.

-The elements used will be *exists*, *equals*, *narrower_than*, *and*, *or*, and *not*, at the top level enclosed in a **&lt;condition>&lt;/condition>** element.
+The elements used will be *exists*, *equals*, *narrower*, *and*, *or*, and *not*, each enclosed in an **if** element.

+    <if>...</if>

-Conditions can be situated in three different places within the mapping definition.
+Conditions can be situated in the three different target blocks within the mapping definition:

 	<mappings version="0.1" sourceType="XPATH">
 	    <namespaces/>